- Conversion copywriting,

 The survey had two purposes:

-2. Help Sabine develop the messaging for the email campaign designed to drive sales traffic to the website
+- Help me develop the messaging for the email campaign designed to drive sales traffic to the website

 Our client was quick to come up with an attractive prize for the survey takers.

-We agreed the questions within just a couple of days.
-Then Sabine set up a Typeform and invitation email to collect the responses.
+We agreed the questions within a couple of days.
+Then I set up a Typeform and invitation email to collect the responses.

-Next, she drafted the email invitation.
+Next, I drafted the email invitation.
 Our client was famous for their witty, provocative voice and tone.
 Emails tended to have evocative subject lines, but at around 21%, open rates were average.
-To get as much insight as possible, Sabine needed to dramatically increase open and click through rates.
+To get as much insight as possible, I needed to dramatically increase open and click through rates.

-Because this email was so different from the (irregular) ones that had gone before, she chose a clear summary of the incentive:
+Because this email was so different from the (irregular) ones that had gone before, I chose a clear summary of the incentive:

 “Take my 5-minute survey, get gorgeous knickers for Valentine’s day”